|

 Mobius Mini TailCam Mod

-Once case mods are complete, lens sits nicely in remaining guides with ribbon cable delicately reshaped to eliminate any stress.
+Once case mods are complete, lens sits nicely in remaining guides with ZIF ribbon cable delicately reshaped to eliminate any stress.
 With battery in place, top cover secures lens in its new position aided by fitting a lens hood.

 Back of camera mounts to an aluminum bracket that acts as a heatsink while securing cam, tucked in between sissy bar and passenger back rest.
-Lens was placed at a very specific 75-degrees for this application and lens hood reduces glare from chrome and reflected sunlight.
-Bracket also holds on/off switch and connection to external battery (more about external power below).
+Lens was placed at a very specific 75º for this application and lens hood reduces glare from chrome and sunlight.
+Bracket also holds on/off switch and connection to an external battery (more about external power below).
 Only the TailCam's lens peeks out from backrest, camera is nearly invisible.

-Mobius Mini BarCam (or BodyCam) Mod
+Mobius Mini BarCam (BodyCam)

 With Maxi's bigger and faster lens on a swivel, unit is powered by a 2500mAh battery behind four SuperCaps ensuring proper end-of-file and shutdown.

 Like its predecessors, camera is suspended on a chain worn around the neck.
-Brass loops support camera from chain and allows active head movement while riding without disturbing camera position.
+Brass loops support camera from chain and allows active head movement while riding without disturbing camera position

 Programming Mobius cams

 Mobius provides a programming utility created in conjunction with state-side Mobius fans, but it's merely a graphical interface and is really unnecessary.
-Camera's script can be dumped onto cam's SD card, then edited with any text editor app (TextEdit on a Mac).
+Camera's script can be dumped onto cam's SD card, then edited on computer with any text editor app (TextEdit on a Mac).
 Script is a straight-forward line-item list of settings and options, set on/off by putting a 1 or 0 in the brackets next to each function.
 Multiple choice options are numbered; some settings, like exposure and color balance, require a numeric value but default settings are best in most cases.
 Simple.
 Once adjusted, script loads back into camera via SD card.

 Mobius recommends formatting SD cards within the camera, which is best, but Apple's Disk Utility may also be used with these settings: